 The finalists for the fifth ExportNZ ASB Hawke’s Bay Export Awards have been found and they include some of the province’s top companies, including two from Gisborne.
+The finalists are:

 - ContainerCo Best Emerging Business: LilyBee Wrap (Napier), eco-friendly food wraps manufacturer; Phoenix Firepumps (Tikokino), portable fire pumps manufacturer; SL Racing (Taradale), rowing boat manufacturer.

 - Tomoana Food Hub Excellence in Innovation: Waimarama Maori Tourism (Waimarama), tourism operator; IMS (Napier), engineering and helicopter equipment specialists; Trinity Hill Wines (Hastings), winemaker; Phoenix Firepumps (Tikokino), portable fire pumps manufacturer.

 - T & G Global Best Medium to Large Business: First Fresh (Gisborne), citrus, persimmon and kiwifruit grower; PetfoodNZ (Gisborne), canned pet food manufacturer; Re-Leased (Napier), commercial property management software developer.